Vincent-Gustafsson/cod-django/readme.md

 Welcome to cod.
 Cod is a website where coders can share their latest work, tutorials and their coding stories.
 Cod is an alternative to websites like [medium.com](https://medium.com/) and [dev.to](https://dev.to/)

 ## Features
-> :warning: **Features might come and go.** Not all of these features are implemented yet.
 - Users
   - Profiles
   - Follow system